 - 1. The overall goals and direction of this Academic Renewal proposal are affirmed by the Academic Senate. - 2.
 The Academic Senate approves, on a consultative basis, the following changes: - a.
-A new School of Music, Visual and Performing Arts is established, with four departments, Music Performance; Music Theory, History, and Composition; Drama; and Art and Communications.
-The Benjamin T. Rome School of Music and the Departments of Art, Drama, and Media and Communication of the School of Arts and Sciences are closed. - i.
-All academic programs, students, and staff in the Benjamin T. Rome School of Music are moved to the relevant departments in the new School of Music, Visual and Performing Arts - All academic programs, students, and staff in the existing Department of Art and Department of Media and Communications Studies are moved to the new Department of Art and Communications in the new school - iii.
-All academic programs, students, and staff in the existing Department of Drama are moved to the new Department of Drama in this new school - iv.
-Selected faculty from the Benjamin T. Rome School of Music and the Departments of Drama, Art and Media and Communication Studies are moved to this new school, with their current rank, seniority, and compensation - b.
-The Busch School of Business and Economics is renamed the Busch School of Business, and a new Department of Economics is established in the School of Arts and Sciences. - i.
-All Economics programs (BA Economics; BS Economics; BS International Economics and Finance; MA Integral Economic Development Management; MA International Economic Development Policy) and all the students registered in them are moved to the new Department of Economics - ii.
-Selected Economics faculty from the Busch School are moved to the new Department of Economics - 3.
-All the above actions will become effective when approved by the Board of Trustees (currently scheduled for June 5, 2018). - 4.
-Implementation of the Faculty Handbook-specified full-time, tenure-track teaching load of 3:3 for schools and departments designated as Undergraduate or Professional, and transition to a 2:2 teaching load for schools and programs designated as Doctoral, beginning the Fall 2018 semester.
-Teaching load reductions will be permitted for strong research contributions, for certain service contributions, such as chair responsibilities, and for Advancement support, as approved by the Provost
+A new Benjamin T. Rome School of Music, Drama, and Art or Rome School of Music, Drama, and Art is established, with four departments, Music Performance; Music Theory, History, and Composition; Drama; and Art. - i.
+All academic programs, students, and staff in the Benjamin T. Rome School of Music are moved to the relevant departments in the new School; - ii.
+All academic programs, students, and staff in the existing Department of Art are moved to the new Department of Art in the new school; - iii.
+All academic programs, students, and staff in the existing Department of Drama are moved to the new Department of Drama in the new school; - iv.
+All faculty from the Benjamin T. Rome School of Music and the Departments of Drama and Art are moved to this new school, with their current rank, seniority, and compensation; - v.
+The new School will be formally established starting August 20, 2018.
+The administration of students and faculty will be housed in the new School.
+The departments will retain their budgetary authority; - vi.
+During academic year 2018-19, the governance structure and administrative details will be established by the new dean, chairs, and faculty of the departments; - vii.
+The Senate suggests that the new School be publicly launched at the beginning of the fall semester 2019 with invitations to alumni, donors, and the university community.
+The launch of the new School will be accompanied by a major performance of all the arts to create a major alumni outreach and fundraising opportunity. - b.
+The Busch School of Business and Economics is renamed the Busch School of Business, and a new Department of Economics is established in the School of Arts and Sciences. - All Economics programs (BA Economics; BS Economics; BS International Economics and Finance; MA Integral Economic Development Management; MA International Economic Development Policy) and all the students registered in them are moved to the new Department of Economics